El Rushball, Cutting Edge, Societal Evolution, A Man, A Legend, A Way of Life.

 It's going to take a lot of energy and significant amount of time to A, stop the directions that we're headed and then turn it around and go the other way.

-But that's – it's not a simplistic – It is a simple answer.
+But that's, it's not a simplistic, it is a simple answer.

-Others going to want to make it complicated and reject it because it's simplistic, but that is the answer.
+Others are going to want to make it complicated and reject it because it's simplistic, but that is the answer.

-We have the problems we have.
+Liberalism is why we have the problems we have.

-The American people are hopeless.
+Liberalism is why the American people are hopeless.

-The American people are uneducated.
+Liberalism is why the American people are uneducated.

 Liberalism is why there's no economy.